openspending/community.openspending.org/resources/osi/okfn-greece.md

 <div class="well">Project: Tracing financial reporting from the Cl@rity program</div>

 <strong>This project review is based on the detailed review of Thodoris
-Papadopoulos, Open Knowledge Foundation Local Group.</strong>
+Papadopoulos, Open Knowledge Foundation Greece, Local Group.</strong>

 ## Summary